One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 But if there’s a reason why this, of all the big movies originally intended for 2020, delayed its release date early and often, it’s not only plot related.
 Broccoli and Wilson saw and understood that the return of cinemas would largely depend on a new Bond film and stuck to their guns in waiting for the end of lockdown and the re-opening of cinemas worldwide.

-Meanwhile, one of the things that Boyle and Hodge brought to the table that made it into the film was the idea of Bond having a daughter, marking the first time (that we know of) that he’s fathered an child.
-Still, a lot of these firsts are directed at the finality of the ending, taking Bond from the cold, blunt instrument of Casino Royale to a man who finds out he’s got something to live for, and therefore, something to die for.
+Meanwhile, one of the things that Boyle and Hodge brought to the table that made it into the film was the idea of Bond having a daughter, marking the first time (as far as we know) that he’s fathered an child.
+Still, a lot of these firsts are directed at the finality of the ending, taking Bond from the cold, blunt instrument of Casino Royale to a man who finds out he’s got something to live, and therefore, die for.

 After the film’s release, Wilson suggested in a spoilery Variety feature that killing this Bond off was ‘the fitting way to deal with a situation where a person is risking their life all the time.
 Eventually, the odds catch up with you.’